ronaldborja/chemsolid-app/README.md

 ## Desktop Application to Size Screen, Mills, Screws, Bucket Elevators & Conveyor Belts.

 Authors: Kaleth Padillla and Ronald Borja <br>
-Tutors: Jorge Piñeres and Luis Obregón
+Tutors: Jorge Piñeres and Luis Obregón <br>
 Universidad del Atlántico, Colombia.

 In this project, we developed a desktop application programmed in Python using the QtDesinger library for the sizing of screens, mills, screws, bucket elevators and conveyor belts.
 The main objectives of this project were: